Let them get dirty. Let them play with the dog on the floor. Don’t worry so much about washing their hands.

 “This discovery shows there’s a short, maybe 100-day window for giving babies therapeutic interventions to protect against asthma,” says co-lead researcher Dr. Stuart Turvey, pediatric immunologist and director of clinical research at the Child & Family Research Institute at the University of British Columbia in Vancouver.

 More than 300 families enrolled in the Canadian Healthy Infant Longitudinal Development (CHILD) Study took part in this research.
-Scientists involved examined the fecal samples of the infants and discovered that four bacteria – dubbed FLVR (Faecalibacterium, Lachnospira, Veillonella, Rothia) – were present in lower levels among 22 children considered to be at high risk for asthma because of symptoms such as wheezing.
+Scientists involved examined the fecal samples of the infants.
+They discovered that four bacteria – dubbed FLVR (Faecalibacterium, Lachnospira, Veillonella, Rothia) – were present in lower levels among 22 children considered to be at high risk for asthma because of symptoms such as wheezing.

 “The important advance this study made was that we identified four bacteria that were at lower levels in the intestine of children at very high risk of asthma,” says Turvey.
 “That naming is critical for any steps forward in terms of ways to prevent asthma.”